lockss/lockss-turtles/README.rst

                             credentials.yaml or /etc/lockss.turtles/plugin-
                             signing-credentials.yaml)

+    plugin identifier arguments and options:
+      --identifier PLUGID, -i PLUGID
+                            add PLUGID to the list of plugin identifiers to build --identifiers FILE, -I FILE
+                            add the plugin identifiers in FILE to the list of plugin identifiers to build
+      PLUGID                plugin identifier to build

 The command needs:

 *  `Plugin Signing Credentials`_, either from the |PLUGIN_SIGNING_CREDENTIALS| option or from ``plugin-signing-credentials.yaml` in the `Configuration Files`_.